 My email client is Mozilla Thunderbird.
 I have been using it pretty much from its launch about 8 years ago (launched on Dec 7, 2004).
 I have used various mail clients – Unix based Mail, mush and the first UI based client Eudora (as early as 1993).

 Steve Dorner developed the “wonderful” Eudora, even during those days it worked on Windows and Mac.

-I always like to use the latest and greatest version of software.
-My colleague in US almost never upgraded his Eudora.
+I prefer to use the latest and greatest version of the software.
+My colleague in the US almost never upgraded his Eudora.
 He told me “BG – it works fine.
 I get an attachment, I open it, save it.
 I can compose an email, respond to an email, delete an email”.
 That showed how well Steve Dorner had planned his product.
 Kudos.